 Acknowledgement: Geert - the selection of the new primers along with the careful guidance and detailed assessment of the coating tests would not have been possible without your help and expertise.

 For the walls, 2 layers of 12mm thick plywood straps (Ecoplex) will be mounted horizontally against the steel ribs of the bus.
 This is to minimize the contact surface with the steel structure.
 The first layer will be fixed with self-tapping screws to the ribs, whilst the second layer will be fixed with simple wooden screws to the first layer.
 Note that in this configuration the thermal bridges are avoided.
-An important aspect to consider is access to the windows (in case of damage).
-The design here only requires the vertical sections of the second layer to be removed.
-Note that a small cable duct was created just above the windows to guide and access the original and new wiring.
+A small cable duct is foreseen just above the windows to guide and access the original and new wiring.

 The ceiling structure will only consist of 1 layer of 12mm thick plywood straps (Ecoplex), this is to maximize the final headroom.